-This beta will run through to end of September 2019.
+This beta expires end of December 2019.
 New interim betas will be posted here; please check Help > About Scrivener to ensure you are using the most recent version.
 You can subscribe to this topic to get notifications when new betas are released.

 You can also use Help > Check for Updates in beta releases to download the latest beta.

 - Scrivener 3 requires Windows 7 or above with .NET v4.6.2 or higher.

 - Scrivener 3's file format has been updated and is not backwards-compatible with Scrivener 1 (or Scrivener 2 on macOS).
 When you open a Scrivener 1 project in Scrivener 3, you will be prompted to update the project, after which you will not be able to open it in Scrivener 1 (although a backup will be made before the update).

 Installing 1.9.9 and 3.0 Beta Side by Side

 It is possible to have both 1.9.9 and the Scrivener 3.0 beta installed simultaneously, but you will need to choose a different location during the installation process (e.g. change the default "Scrivener" folder name to "Scrivener3").
 We suggest also changing the name of 1.9.9 shortcuts before installing Scrivener 3 to prevent the new installation overwriting them.